danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

   take the per-object locks in opposite order, which often can only be resolved through a large-scale rewrite of all impacted subsystems.

-  Worse, as long as the big subsystem lock continues to serve no one is spotting these design issues in the code flow, and hence they will slowly get worse.
+  Worse, as long as the big subsystem lock continues to be in us no one is spotting these design issues in the code flow.
+Hence they will slowly get worse instead of the code moving towards a better structure.

-For these reasons big subsystem locks tend to outlive their usefulness until code maintenance becomes nigh impossible because no individual bugfix is worth the task to really rectify the design, but each bugfix tends to make the situation worse.
+For these reasons big subsystem locks tend to live way past their justified usefulness until code maintenance becomes nigh impossible: Because no individual bugfix is worth the task to really rectify the design, but each bugfix tends to make the situation worse.

 ## From Principles to Practice